biocore/qiime/doc/index.rst

 Download QIIME
 ===============

  * Virtual Box: The QIIME Virtual Box is an Ubuntu Linux virtual machine, pre-loaded with QIIME and its dependencies.
 This is the quickest way to start using QIIME.
-To get the Virtual Box, please `go here <./install/virtual_box.html>`_.
+To get the Virtual Box, please `see Virtual Box documentation <./install/virtual_box.html>`_.

  * Stable Release: Currently the most stable version of QIIME is our 1.3.0 release, which you can `download here <http://sourceforge.net/projects/qiime/files/releases/Qiime-1.3.0.tar.gz/download>`_.